• Latest

 No matter your child’s special needs, know that you are not alone.
 Many resources and support groups are available to help you and your family.

-Get to Know Your Child’s Individual Needs, and How to Best Support Them
+Get to Know Your Child’s Individual Needs and How to Support Them Best

 Encourage Independence and Self-Esteem